Gunbot and SnapBots are popular crypto trading bots. This guide compares core features, supported strategies, pricing, and user experience.

 Gunbot’s strategy engine supports seven official categories:

-Because everything runs locally, latency is low enough for intraday work yet you keep the freedom to tweak every parameter or even fork the entire source of a community strategy.
-TradingView alerts can be wired straight into Gunbot to make discretionary overrides or hybrid systems.
+Because everything runs locally, latency is low enough for intraday work while still allowing full parameter control or custom strategy forks.
+TradingView alerts can trigger Gunbot for overrides or hybrid systems.

 SnapBots

-SnapBots focuses on high-frequency scalping.
-You choose one of several ready-made bots optimized for liquidity pools on major exchanges.
-Parameters such as target spread or trade size can be fine-tuned within narrow bands, but you cannot edit the underlying code.
-The emphasis is on speed: order placement and cancellation are handled from SnapBots’ low-latency co-located servers.
+SnapBots centers on high-frequency scalping.
+You choose pre-built bots optimized for liquidity pools on major exchanges.
+You can tune parameters like target spread or trade size within narrow ranges, but you cannot edit the underlying code.
+Orders are placed and canceled from low-latency co-located servers.

-Key takeaway: Gunbot is the clear leader in strategy breadth and depth.
-SnapBots offers plug-and-play speed but no coding freedom.
+Key takeaway: Gunbot offers breadth and depth; SnapBots offers plug-and-play speed with limited customization.

 Pricing and Total Cost of Ownership